 Prior to installation, apply a minimum of 3 coats of cold galvanizing paint to all surfaces of the grate.
 Cold galvanizing coating must meet ASTM A780.
 Apply the cold galvanizing according to the manufacturers instructions.

 Secure the grate to the concrete barrier with 4 – ½” x 3” long concrete anchor screws and 9/16” zinc coated washers.
+All hardware shall be corrosion resistant and the corrosion protection compatible with the cold galvanized inlet screen material.

 Include the costs for all labor, equipment and materials required to perform the work described above in the unit price bid per each for Item 611 – Inlet Misc.: Barrier Inlet Screen.